-California: A legit recall result but evidence of fraud remains
+California: A legit recall result, yes, but plenty of evidence of fraud

 Much to many Californians' disappointment, Gavin Newsom won his election recall, and did so by a wide margin.

 Blue state, Democrat voter registrations outnumber Republican ones by a wide margin — what's the news in that?

 In this case, it's fair to say it may well have been legitimate, given that its 66-34 breakdown wasn't close.
 Reputable polls such as Emerson and Trafalgar did show in the days before the vote that the numbers had moved into Newsom's column.

 Larry Elder did bring up that there was evidence of fraud going on but effectively undercut his argument by, earlier in the race, dismissing President Trump's claims of 2020 election fraud.
 Fraud in California now but no fraud in 2020?
 Give us a break; there's fraud embedded in the system.
 It just didn't make a difference this time.

 Therefore, this recall election could be useful for Republicans because the evidence of fraud was clearly out there.
 And they should act now because there will be elections that will be close.